 Expand your observing with these tools from Astronomy magazine

-- StarDome: Locate constellation Boötes the Herdsman in your night sky before this meteor shower with our interactive star chart.
+- StarDome: Locate Mercury in your evening sky with our interactive star chart.

 - Sign up for our free weekly e-mail newsletter.